One less thing: Childhood vaccination

 What’s the difference between vaccination and immunisation?

-Vaccination means receiving vaccine, having it by injection, nasal spray or oral vaccine.
+Vaccination means receiving a vaccine, either by injection, nasal spray or oral vaccine.

 Changes to the way vaccinations are given in the Borders

-Since October 2021, NHS Borders has been taking over responsibility from GPs to provide vaccinations as part of the Primary Care Improvement Plan.
+Since October 2021, responsibility for vaccinations has moved from GPs practices to NHS Borders Vaccination Service as part of the Primary Care Improvement Plan.

 In Scotland there are a number of national immunisation programmes: